 That said, sweet potato toast is still possible and absolutely delicious.
 You just have to break out the big guns, AKA a real oven.
 It may take a bit longer, but the sweet potato actually gets cooked, plus you won’t have to worry about your smoke detector going off.
 So worth it!

-The oven method is actually simple and isn’t very dissimilar from my recipe for coconut oil roasted sweet potatoes.
+The oven method is actually simple and isn’t very dissimilar from my recipe for roasted sweet potatoes.

 This is where your toaster oven comes in handy because you can store any extra slices you’ve baked in the fridge and reheat them in the toaster oven.
 It works great for this!